 Construction begins in July 2020 with some minor traffic impacts including short term parking impacts, tree removal at the east end of the bridge site at NW Flanders and 15th Avenue, and a nighttime closure of the NW Everett Street on-ramp to I-405.

-There will be additional street closures in fall 2020, including a full weekend closure of I-405 in early November in both directions and a five-week closure of the NW Glisan Street off-ramp in August.
+There will be additional street closures in fall 2020, including a full weekend closure of I-405 in this winter in both directions and a five-week closure of the NW Glisan Street off-ramp in August.
 The news page below will be updated regularly.

 Project background and description